Wayne Carlisle

-Wayne Thomas Carlisle (born 9 September 1979) is a former professional footballer who played as a midfielder.
-He is assistant manager of Rotherham United.
+Wayne Thomas Carlisle (born 9 September 1979) is a Northern Irish former professional footballer who played as a midfielder.
+He is currently assistant manager of Bath City.

 Carlisle was primarily a right-sided midfielder, however was able to play in a wide range of positions.
 He was capped by Northern Ireland at youth, under-21 level and B international.

 Career

 Carlisle was born in Lisburn, Northern Ireland.
 He began his career with then English Championship side Crystal Palace.
 Due to the club's financial troubles during the late 1990s, first-team opportunities became available for the then-young trainee.
 He made his league debut in February 1999 in Palace's 1–1 draw at home to Birmingham City.
 Carlisle featured in 46 first team league matches while at Selhurst Park, but when Simon Jordan stepped in to save the club, investments in more experienced and high-profile players limited Carlisle's chances.

 In October 2001 Carlisle moved on loan to Swindon Town for three months, where he featured in 11 matches, scoring 2 goals.
 On 28 March 2002, Carlisle moved on a free transfer to League Two side Bristol Rovers.
-In his over two years at Memorial Stadium, Carlisle produced a scoring record of 14 goals in 71 matches, this despite the team struggling against relegation.
+In his over two years at Memorial Stadium, Carlisle produced a scoring record 14 goals in 71 matches, this despite the team struggling against relegation.
 With Rovers needing to cut costs, Carlisle, along with teammate Danny Boxall was placed on the transfer list in December 2003.

 He was released by Rovers in May 2004 and joined then League Two side Leyton Orient on a two-year contract the following month.
 In the 2005–06 season, Carlisle was restricted to mostly appearances from the bench, and transferred to Conference National side Exeter City in the January transfer window.

 Carlisle started promisingly with his new club, breaking straight into the first team, but his season was ended prematurely with a broken leg suffered against Tamworth.
 At the end of the season, departing manager Alex Inglethorpe released Carlisle on a free transfer.